-In general, the function of the H&I Subcommittee is to carry the NA message of recovery to addicts who are in various institutions, such as hospitals, treatment centers, jails and prisons.
+Function and Purpose: In general, the function of the H & I subcommittee is to carry the NA message of recovery to addicts who are in various institutions, such as hospitals, treatment centers, jails and prisons.
 Usually, this message is carried to addicts who do not have the ability to attend regular NA meetings.
-Responsible for one learning day per year, to be incorporated into the Capital Area Anniversary / Service Day / Unity Day organized by the Activities Subcommittee.
-In order to better understand the function and purpose of the H&I Subcommittee, it is suggested that you refer to the Guide for Local Service, World Service, Regional and CASC H&I guidelines when available.
+Responsible for one learning day per year.
+In order to better understand the function and purpose of the Hospitals and Institutions Subcommittee, it is suggested that you refer to the Guide for Local Service, World Service, Regional and ASC H & I guidelines when available.